+This event happened in May 2019 and is now finished.
 This May get involved at Smallhythe Place and discover new exhibitions, the history of the house and our half term kids' activities on offer.
 Wander through the garden in its late spring glory, and treat yourself to a performance in our historic Barn Theatre.

 Activities for your little ones

 Over the May half term, we are running nature-themed arts and craft activities for our younger visitors.
 Shelter under the cow byre and get creative in the beautiful spring garden with our volunteers.
 Materials will be available on Wednesday 29 May, 2-4pm to keep your little ones busy this half term.
 Parental supervision is required.

 A-Z Nature Scavenger Hunts

 There's new nature scavenger hunt activity sheets available from visitor reception across the half term.
 What will you discover on your way around the garden?
 Can you find something beginning with every letter?
 Take on the nature challenge and explore your surroundings.

 Get stuck in to '50 Things' activities at Smallhythe Place this season.
 Here are some of our favourite:

 #1 Get to know a tree - wander through the apple orchard and nuttery and find your favourite tree.
 Can you guess how old it is?
 What colour are its leaves?
 What makes this one different to the others in the garden?